nomi25home/WriteThatDown/README.md

 # Scribe Clone

-A browser extension that allows you to record a sequence of user actions and automatically generate a step-by-step user guide with screenshots.
+A browser extension for Chrome that allows you to record a sequence of user actions and automatically generate a step-by-step user guide with screenshots.

 ## Features